radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 $ pm2 start ftestpuppet.js
 ```
+Now the app is running, waiting for connections.

-To inspect the app logs while running:
+To inspect the app logs while the app is running:

 ```$ pm2 logs ftestpuppet --lines 10000```

-Now the app is running, waiting for connections.

 In your Windows box, open your browser and type the address of the linux box (in my case http://192.168.248.132)